Nordic Languages: Data, Tips and Fun Facts

-- There’s a Golf Club on the border of Sweden and Finland: Half the holes are in one country and half in the other.
+- There’s a unique golf course on the border of Sweden and Finland where half the holes are in one country and half in the other.

-- The official Twitter account of @Sweden is given to a different citizen every week to manage.
+- The official Twitter account of @Sweden is given to a random citizen every week to manage.